Semperdecus/Json-formatter/README.md

 # Json-formatter
 A Json formatter to remove tags and highlight duplicate values - useful for cleaning up large json files

+*Note*: This tool is for a VERY specific use case and is not standardized.

 ## Demo
 https://semperdecus.github.io/json-formatter/